neptune-ai/neptune-fetcher/README.md

 ## Supported field types

-This section lists the currently available field types and data retrieval operations.
+This section lists the available field types and data retrieval operations.

 ### Integer